zolrath/wemux/README.md

 ## Host Commands
 #### wemux start
-  Use `wemux start` to start a wemux session, chmod /tmp/wemux to 1777 and attach to it.
+  Use `wemux start` to start a wemux session, chmod /tmp/wemux-host to 1777 and attach to it.
 If a wemux session already exists, it will attach to it instead.
 #### wemux attach
   Use `wemux attach` to join an existing wemux session.
 #### wemux stop
-  Use `wemux stop` to kill the wemux session and remove the /tmp/wemux session file.
+  Use `wemux stop` to kill the wemux session and remove the /tmp/wemux-host socket.
 #### wemux
   When `wemux` is run without any arguments in host mode, it is just like running wemux start.
 It will reattach to an existing wemux session if it